Wellness Tips for Each Trimester

 First Trimester

-• Walking, swimming, prenatal yoga
+• Activities like walking, swimming, or prenatal yoga (with medical clearance)

-• Modify intensity based on energy levels
+• Modify intensity based on energy levels and doctor's recommendations

-• Avoid overheating and stay hydrated
+• Important: Avoid overheating and stay well-hydrated

 Second Trimester

-• Continue first-trimester activities
+• Continue approved first-trimester activities

 Third Trimester

-• Walking and swimming are excellent
+• Walking and swimming (if cleared by your provider)

-• Prenatal yoga and stretching
+• Prenatal yoga and gentle stretching

 When to Contact Your Healthcare Provider

-• Severe abdominal pain
+• Severe abdominal or pelvic pain

-• Decreased fetal movement
+• Decreased or absent fetal movement (after you've started feeling regular movements)

-• Contractions before 37 weeks
+• Regular contractions before 37 weeks (potential preterm labor)

 Using Go Go Gaia for Pregnancy Tracking